Ever stood in front of the cheese section, totally baffled? Yep, us too.

 Soft and stretchy, it melts into gooey strands.

-Its creamy, elastic texture is a great addition to many recipes.
+Its creamy, elastic texture is a good addition to many recipes.

 Flavors and uses for both cheeses are varied.